anitaposch/learn-bitcoin/manuscript/203-Arguments-for-Bitcoin.md

 A lot of people dismissed the internet as a trend that will go away.
 In 1995, US astronomer and author Clifford Stoll wrote an article for Newsweek titled "The Internet?
 Bah!"

 >"Then there's cyberbusiness.
 We're promised instant catalog shopping - just point and click for great deals.
 We'll order airline tickets over the network, make restaurant reservations and negotiate sales contracts.
 Stores will become obsolete.
 So how come my local mall does more business in an afternoon than the entire Internet handles in a month?
-Even if there were a trustworthy way to send money over the Internet - which there isn't - the network is missing a most essential ingredient of capitalism: salespeople." - **Clifford Stoll**[^^c2-1]
+Even if there were a trustworthy way to send money over the Internet - which there isn't - the network is missing a most essential ingredient of capitalism: salespeople." - **Clifford Stoll** [^56]

 Fast forward to 2019 and Amazon is in the top ten biggest companies in the world, Google and YouTube are the biggest search engines and there are 1.8 billion active websites.
 My first contact with Bitcoin and blockchains was in April 2017 when I heard a talk by Shermin Voshmgir.
 It clicked immediately.
 20 years after I changed my career from being an urban planner to becoming an internet entrepreneur, I understood that Bitcoin is as massive as the dawn of the internet in 1997.